dk326/Product-performance-and-RFM/README.md

 <img width="696" alt="Screenshot 2024-10-10 at 2 17 16 PM" src="https://github.com/user-attachments/assets/11870ad5-d22d-439f-9f13-e41b1c2c3f99">

-- It is important to note that, in this dataset the product type of membership is an ongoing subscription.
+- It is important to note that, in this dataset the product type of gold membership is an ongoing subscription.
 Therefore, if this membership is active, the fulfilment end date column is null.
 - Therefore, in order to get the frequency scores of this type, the null values have been replaced by current date
 - Frequency is taken as the count of all disctict fulfilment end dates and the monetary is the sum of total paid.